exercism/automated-analysis/docs/representers/interface.md

 ## Execution

 - A Representer should provide an executable script.
 You can find more information in the [docker.md](../docker.md) file.
-- The script will receive two parameters:
+- The script will receive three parameters:
   - The slug of the exercise (e.g. `two-fer`).
   - A path to a directory containing the submitted file(s) (with a trailing slash).
+  - A path to an output directory (with a trailing slash).
+This directory is writable.
-- The script must write a `representation.txt` file to that directory.
+- The script must write a `representation.txt` file to the output directory.
-- The script must write a `mapping.json` file to that directory.
+- The script must write a `mapping.json` file to the output directory.

 ## Output format